latifaghassan/Horned-Beasts/README.md

 # React01

-Number and name of feature: lab02
+Number and name of feature: React state & props

 Estimate of time needed to complete: 8